NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 or NTF images and the similarly named XML files.

 Some Worldview folders will contain multiple image files.
-This is because Digital Globe breaks down a single observation into multiple files for what we assume are size reasons.
+This is because DigitalGlobe/Maxar breaks down a single observation into multiple files for what we assume are size reasons.
 These files have a pattern string of “\_R[N]C1-”, where N increments for every subframe of the full observation.
 The tool named ``dg_mosaic`` can be used to mosaic (and